SuadeLabs/fire/documentation/type.md

 This is a "catch all" term for issuance any of *bond*, *bond_amortising*, *index_linked_gilt*, *covered_bond*, *abs*, *residential_mbs*, *non_residential_mbs*, *frn*, *govt_gteed_frn*, to be used when further granularity is not available or not needed.

 ### bond, bond_amortising
+*needs definition*
 ### index_linked_gilt
+*needs definition*
 ### covered_bond
+From the [LCR][lcr] introduction (9):
+Covered bonds are debt instruments issued by credit institutions and secured by a cover pool of assets which typically consist of mortgage loans or public sector debt to which investors have a preferential claim in the event of default.
+Their secured nature and certain additional safety features, such as the requirement on the issuer to replace non-performing assets in the cover pool and maintain the cover pool at a value exceeding the par value of the bonds (‘asset coverage requirement’), have contributed to make covered bonds relatively low-risk, yield-bearing instruments with a key funding role in mortgage markets of most Member States.
+In certain Member States outstanding covered bond issuance exceeds the pool of outstanding government bonds.
+Certain covered bonds of credit quality step 1, in particular, exhibited an excellent liquidity performance during the period from 1 January 2008 to 30 June 2012 analysed by the EBA in its report.
+Nevertheless the EBA recommended treating these covered bonds as level 2A assets to align with BCBS standards.
+However, in the light of the considerations made above about their credit quality, liquidity performance and role in the funding markets of the Union, it is appropriate for these credit quality step 1 covered bonds to be treated as level 1 assets.
+In order to avoid excessive concentration risks and unlike other level 1 assets, the holdings of credit quality step 1 covered bonds in the liquidity buffer should be subject to a 70 % cap of the overall buffer, a minimum 7 % haircut and to the diversification requirement.

 ### emtn, mtn
+*needs definition*

 ### commercial_paper
 Commercial paper, in the global financial market, is an unsecured promissory note with a fixed maturity of no more than 270 days.